NCATS-Tangerine/predicate-curation/README.md

 # Purpose of this repo

-This repo is where team X-ray and team Gamma are sharing YAML files for mapping knowledge-graph-specific predicates to a simplified set of predicates.
+This repo is where teams X-ray, Gamma, Orange, etc. are sharing YAML files for mapping knowledge-graph-specific predicates to a simplified set of predicates.
 The hope is that we can develop a comprehensive, Translator-standard set of predicate mappings for all the predicates from various KS's (e.g., SemMedDB,